2022 Edition: Most Wanted Holiday Gifts for IP and Trademark Lawyers and Professionals

 Alt Legal Connect 2023 Tickets

-Buy super early bird discounted tickets to our virtual trademark conference for yourself and a friend!
-Take advantage of our “friendly” offer and buy a ticket for yourself and a friend at $90 per ticket.
+Buy tickets to our virtual trademark conference for yourself and a friend!
+Join us February 6-8 for Alt Legal Connect, and take advantage of our “friendly” offer and buy a ticket for yourself and a friend at just $125per ticket.
 Your friends will thank you!
-Order here, select “Super Early-Bird Group Pass” and use promo code: friend-blog.
-Offer is valid through January 31, 2022.
+Order here, select “Regular Tickets – Standard Conference Group Pass” and use promo code: friend-blog.
+Offer is valid through December 31, 2022.

 Show the world your love for trademarks, puns, or both by shopping at the Alt Legal Trademarket.
 Check out our new holiday designs!
 We’re passing on all net proceeds from the Trademarket to The Playing Field Project, a nonprofit focused on diversifying the legal profession.
 Visit Alt Legal’s Trademarket to get great trademark swag and support a wonderful cause.